Conservative stochastic 2-dimensional Cahn-Hilliard equation: The Linear Equation and Wick Powers

-\begin{remark} Here we do not combine the initial value part with Wick powers as in \cite{Mourrat:2015uo,Rockner:2015uh}, since we can obtain existence of solutions to shifted equation (\ref{6.5}) for any initial value in $V_0^{-1}$ (see Section \ref{s4}). \end{remark} .10in
+\begin{remark} Here we do not combine the initial value with the Wick powers as in \cite{Mourrat:2015uo,Rockner:2015uh}, since we can obtain existence of solutions to the shifted equation (\ref{6.5}) for any initial value in $V_0^{-1}$ (see Section \ref{s4}). \end{remark} .10in

 \textbf{Relations between two different Wick powers}